mrbrdo/datasource/README.md

 ### Show action

-You will probably want to reuse the same preloading logic in your show action.
+If you use the more advanced features like Loaded, you will probably want to reuse the same loading logic in your show action.
 You will need to call `for_serializer` on the scope before you call `find`.
 You can optionally give it the serializer class as an argument.